 Your health before and during pregnancy can impact the health of your baby.
 For this reason antenatal care should begin as early as possible.
 The purpose of antenatal care is to improve your health and the health of your baby.

-Every baby has a small chance of being born with a chromosomal or genetic condition.
-Testing during pregnancy for some of these conditions is called prenatal screening.
+Testing during pregnancy is called prenatal screening.
 This testing is able to provide you with more information about your unborn baby.

 There are many benefits to be gained from regular exercise during pregnancy.
-These include physical benefits and the prevention of excessive weight gain as well as benefits to your psychological well-being.
+These include physical benefits as well as benefits to your psychological well-being

 Every labour and birth is unique and unpredictable, making it difficult to plan.
 There are a few things that you can do to ensure you have the best plan possible.